AdobeDocs/commerce-php/src/pages/developer/common-terms.md

 ---
-group: php-developer-guide
-title: Glossary of common terms
+title: Glossary of common terms | Commerce PHP Extensions
+description: Review common terms that are used to describe technical aspects of Adobe Commerce and Magento Open Source extension development.
 ---

+# Glossary of terms

-### Component
+## Component

 We refer to what you're coding as *components*.
 (Composer refers to them as <a href="https://getcomposer.org/doc/05-repositories.md#packages" target="_blank">*packages*</a>; the terms component and package are equivalent.)
 A [component](https://glossary.magento.com/magento-component) can be classified into the following *types*: